sebastiansalas94/sebastiansalas94.github.io/_posts/portfolio/2026-04-15-Supportal-Combat.md

 **Gameplay Ability System (GAS):**

 Both player and AI abilities were built using Unreal’s Gameplay Ability System, which handles cooldowns, damage/healing, casting ranges, and Visual and Sound effects.
+When the positioning task completes successfully for an AI, its Behavior Tree will attempt to cast an ability, if any are in range and off cooldown.
+Besides the player abilities, the AI enemies can melee attack and do an Area of Effect Lightning ability.

 <div class="paired-images">
   <div class="img-wrap"><img src="/assets/img/SupportalCombat/SC_1.png" alt="Supportal Combat Heal screenshot" /></div>